-1. Place the machine in a horizontal position with the fuel filler cap facing up on a flat and level surface.
+1. Place the machine in an upright position on a flat and level surface.
 2. Clean the machine around the fuel filler so that no dirt or other material enters the engine when the cap is removed.
 3. Remove (rotate left) the fuel filler cap.
 4. Using a funnel, carefully fill the tank with fuel.
 Do not fill above the top of the strainer (if equipped) or otherwise overfill the tank.
 5. When finished, reinstall (rotate right) the fuel filler cap until firm.
 Wipe away any residual fuel from the machine.
 If fuel has been spilt, move the pump away from the spillage before starting the engine.